simcesplatform/LogReader/api.md

 csv data with the following column titles and colun value data types

-- epoch (integer): Number of the epoch the data in the row is from.
+- epoch (integer): Number of the epoch for the message the data in the row is from.
 - timestamp (iso datetime): Simulation timestamp for the data in the row.
 - {topic}:{processname}.{attr}: For each topic, process and message attribute the timeseries contains data for there is a column for it with a title consisting of the topic, process and attribute names.
 If there is no data for the row at a certain time then the column has an empty cell.